- Protocol Design

 - Applied Cryptography

 - Human - Computer Interaction

 Angeliki holds a Diploma (M.Eng. equivalent) in Electrical and Computer Engineering from the Democritus University of Thrace (Greece, 2014).
 She received her M.Sc. in Communications & Computer Security jointly delivered by Telecom ParisTech and Eurecom (France, 2014), as a 'VRIka!'
 Scholar of the French Embassy in Greece.
 She was enrolled at the Centre for Doctoral Training in Cyber Security, at the University of Oxford in 2016 as a Linacre College student member, funded by the EPSRC.
 After completing her training year, she joined the Department of Computer Science, under the supervision of Prof. Kasper Rasmussen.
-During her studies, she has pursued internships at British Telecom (the U.K., 2014), at Thales (France, 2016) and at ICS-FORTH (Greece, 2020), all focused on security research topics.
+She has held positions at British Telecom (the U.K., 2014), at Thales (France, 2016) and at ICS-FORTH (Greece, 2020), all focused on security topics.